 Easter fires, called Paasvuren, are the most spectacular highlight of Easter celebrations.
 Huge bonfires are lit on Easter Sunday at sunset.
 One cannot overestimate the size and beauty of the fire at the end of the most festive day.
 Join the crowd and see it for yourself!

-This tradition is common to the eastern and northern parts of the Netherlands.
-Massive bonfires are lit in the provinces of Drenthe, northeast Gelderland, around Overijssel and also near the city of Groningen.
-Wood remains are collected throughout the entire year so the pile is definitely huge.
-Typically, rural areas are chosen for this occasion, as it's dangerous to ignite fires close to buildings.
+This tradition is common in the eastern and northern parts of the Netherlands.
+Massive bonfires are lit in the provinces of Drenthe, northeast Gelderland, around Overijssel and near the city of Groningen.
+In the village of Wedde, located southeast of Winschoten, the Easter fire takes place annually along the highway between Wedderveer and Wedde at 7:30 pm.